Responders dig for bodies in Moroccan mountain villages devastated by last week's earthquake

 IMI N'TALA, Morocco — (AP) — The stench of death wafted through the village of Imi N'Tala high up in Morocco's Atlas Mountains, where last week's catastrophic earthquake razed the hamlet's mud-brick buildings and killed dozens of residents.

-On Tuesday, bulldozers and responders dug through the wreckage around the clock in the hopes of finding the eight to 10 corpses still underneath.
+Bulldozers and responders have been digging through the wreckage around the clock in the hopes of finding the eight to 10 corpses still underneath, even as an aftershock Wednesday evening rattled already frayed nerves.

 The scene in Imi N'Tala, which is mainly home to herders and farmers and lost 96 people to Friday's earthquake, mirrored the situation in dozens of communities along the treacherous mountain roads south of Marrakech.
 Men in donated djellabas — long, loose robes common to Morocco — neatly arranged their prayer rugs atop dust and rocks when they were unable to find open space and solid ground.
 Donkeys brayed as they passed people covering their noses to block the smell of decomposition.